tmtsoftware/osw-examples/README.md

 ## OSW Examples
-This repository holds examples of CSW and ESW code to provide examples and best practices.
+This repository holds examples of CSW and ESW code with the goal of providing more comprehensive examples and best practices.
+This repository will be developed more fully with time.

-* This is a work in progress and is currently not uniformly ready for consumption *
+*This is a work in progress and is currently not uniformly ready for consumption.*

 ### Examples